wjun/junw/vInternship/README.md

 ## 2. Introduction to programming(Golang): https://gobyexample.com/
 - It is encouraged you play and learn Golang when you have some time at: https://play.golang.org/
-- major syntax: if, for, array, slice, map, struct, interface, method, pointer, file, network(http client/server)
+- major syntax: if, for, array, slice, map, struct, interface, method, pointer, goroutine, channel, file, network(http client/server)

 ## 3. Introduction to virtualization and cloud computing: https://cs4740-s21.martyhumphrey.info/
 - https://www.netapp.com/blog/containers-vs-vms/